Table of Contents

 “You love all your characters, even the ridiculous ones.
 You have to on some level; they’re your weird creations in some kind of way.
 I don’t even know how you approach the process of conceiving characters if in a sense you hated them.
 It’s just absurd.” – Joel Coen

-On the subtler end of the spectrum is a writer like Sofia Coppola, whose script for LOST IN TRANSLATION is a perfect example of downplayed but emotive characterisation.
+On the subtler end of the spectrum are screenwriters like Sofia Coppola, whose script for LOST IN TRANSLATION is a perfect example of downplayed but emotive characterisation.

-The CW typically has very strong dialogue skills to go with their alchemic characterisation abilities, but can sometimes struggle to give their magical creations a suitable canvas to explore (read: the premise of the whole film/show can be weak).
+CW screenwriters typically have very strong dialogue skills to go with their alchemic characterisation abilities, but can sometimes struggle to give their magical creations a suitable canvas to explore (read: the premise of the whole film/show can be weak).

-Some might argue the whole Mumblecore sub-genre is rife with Character Wizards, high on psychological insight but slightly lower on pure narrative ability.
+Some might argue the whole Mumblecore sub-genre is rife with Character Wizard screenwriters, high on psychological insight but slightly lower on pure narrative ability.

-One of the greatest CWs of recent times would have to be BREAKING BAD creator Vince Gilligan who, with characters as original as Gustavo Fring and Walter White, and the precision plotting skills of a cartographer, miraculously delivered an all-court screenwriting masterclass that’s already taken on legendary status.
+One of the greatest CW screenwriters of recent times would have to be BREAKING BAD creator Vince Gilligan who, with characters as original as Gustavo Fring and Walter White, and the precision plotting skills of a cartographer, miraculously delivered an all-court screenwriting masterclass that’s already taken on legendary status.

-Pros: Typically CWs will be good with dialogue, too, and as plot is character their scripts will generally be structurally robust.
+PROS: Typically CW screenwriters will be good with dialogue, too, and as plot is character their scripts will generally be structurally robust.

 The Concept King is one of the most important species of screenwriter in Hollywood history – they’re the architects of the ‘blockbuster’.